SigmaGmbH/Bug-Bounty-1.0/README.md

 ## Assets in Scope

-****Intel SGX****: Bugs reported on the node side related to our implementation of Intel SGX, [swisstronik-librustgo repository](https://github.com/SigmaGmbH/swisstronik-librustgo).
+\***\*Intel SGX\*\***: Bugs reported on the node side related to our implementation of Intel SGX, [swisstronik-librustgo repository](https://github.com/SigmaGmbH/swisstronik-librustgo).

-****Blockchain core bugs:**** Code issues compromising the safe functionality of the chain and our implementation of the EVM module, potentially leading to blockchain crashes, [swisstronik-chain](https://github.com/SigmaGmbH/swisstronik-chain) & [swisstronik-evm-module](https://github.com/SigmaGmbH/swisstronik-evm-module)
+\***\*Blockchain core bugs:\*\*** Code issues compromising the safe functionality of the chain and our implementation of the EVM module, potentially leading to blockchain crashes, [swisstronik-chain](https://github.com/SigmaGmbH/swisstronik-chain) & [swisstronik-evm-module](https://github.com/SigmaGmbH/swisstronik-evm-module)

-****Blockchain Network & Informational Bugs:**** Issues that can arise when setting up nodes, interacting with the blockchain by deploying contracts or making transactions/calls, and problems related to the accuracy or clarity of the documentation.
+\***\*Blockchain Network & Informational Bugs:\*\*** Issues that can arise when setting up nodes, interacting with the blockchain by deploying contracts or making transactions/calls, and problems related to the accuracy or clarity of the documentation.
 Bugs on the blockchain that can disrupt operations, causing technical glitches, transaction errors, and data inaccuracies.

 ## Rules

 **First come, first served:** The first developer to report a bug adhering to our guidelines will receive the reward, documented in the "Issues" section for transparency.

 **Submission Criteria:** Bug reports must adhere to the guidelines outlined in the [Issue template](./ISSUE_TEMPLATE.md) to ensure effective resolution.
 (Note: This issue template has already been implemented in each repository.)
+**IMPORTANT: To qualify for the reward, kindly attach your submitted issue to our [Bug Bounty Dashboard](https://www.swisstronik.com/bug-bounty)**

 **Public Recognition:** (optional) Bug bounty winners will be recognized in the [Hall of Fame](./Hall%20Of%20Fame/) folder in the repository, showcasing their achievements.